 Area forecast discussion

 National Weather Service Burlington Vermont

-a strong ridge of high pressure will move across the
+to middle 30s.
+A weak ridge of high pressure will build into the

 Near term /until 7 am this morning/...

 as of 1034 PM EDT Friday...isolated late rain showers (and higher

 Summit snow showers) continue to diminish across central Vermont at